 According to iii.org, according to the U.S. Fire Administration, an approximate amount of 5,700 grill fires occur on residential property every year, most of which are due to malfunctioning gas grills.
 These grill fires can cause an annual average of 37 million dollars in damage, 10 deaths, and 100 injuries.
 Adding to that amount of destruction, thousands of people go to emergency rooms every year due to burning themselves while barbecuing.

-Should a grill fire spread to your house, you will be able to receive compensation if you have homeowner’s insurance since one of the perils that it covers is a fire.
+In case a grill fire spreads to your house, you will be able to receive compensation if you have homeowner’s insurance since one of the perils that it covers is a fire.

 Some damages that a standard homeowners insurance covers: